OrangeTPot234/CS50-Pixelation-Pro/Project/status-report/status-report.md

 #### What have you done for your project so far?

 We have made a registration, log-in, and log out system that keeps track of users and user names.
 We have also designed a page/way to create a new gallery and upload an individual photo (and provide a name for the photo) and save the gallery.
-And from the main log in page, there is a way for the user to click to view their galleries (howerver, this page has not been completed yet; we cannot get the photos to render)
+And from the main log in page, there is a way for the user to click to view their galleries——howerver, this page has not been completed yet; we cannot get the photos to render :(

 #### What have you not done for your project yet?